Alcohol Offenses in Raleigh – Raleigh Drinking Crimes

 - Selling alcohol or tobacco to minors

 Don’t Face An Alcohol Conviction Alone Contact an Alcohol Defense Attorney in Raleigh Today!

 Keep your criminal record clean at all costs.
 Misdemeanor alcohol related offenses can tarnish your record for a lifetime.
 Do not listen to that officer who tells you to simply pay off your “drinking ticket.”
 Do not let a moment of immature indiscretion impact school, work, financial aid, or family.
 A conviction will go on your record and could have grave implications far into the future.
 Contact a skilled Raleigh alcohol offense lawyer from the Coolidge Law Firm today to represent you.
 We will aggressively pursue all legal entitlements under the law to make sure that your indiscretion does not jeopardize your entire future.

-Call us at (919) 239-8448 to set up a free consultation.
+Call us at (919) 239-8448 or fill out the form below to set up a free consultation.
 We represent clients throughout Wake County, including Raleigh, Cary, Morrisville, Apex, Wake Forest, Holly Springs, Garner, Zebulon and Rolesville.